h3rald/hastyscribe/README.md

 ### How do I build _HastyScribe_ from source?

 First of all you need a **libmarkdown.a** static library.
-You can either grab one precompiled (for Windows x64 or OSX x64) from the [vendor](https://github.com/h3rald/hastyscribe/blob/master/vendor) or build your own.
+You can either grab one precompiled (for Windows x64 or OSX x64) from the [vendor](https://github.com/h3rald/hastyscribe/blob/master/vendor) folder of the HastyScribe repository or build your own.

 If you choose to build your own: